farfanoide/yat.sh/README.md

     Local Sessions:

-    These care about the directory from which they're invoked, all their commands are relative to it.
+    These care about the directory from which they're invoked, since all their commands are relative to it.
 This might seem irrelevant, but in fact it gives us a lot of flexibility.
-We can now share a complete tmux session with our project, or simply save it under version control and use it whenever we want to work back on it, without having it clutter our sessions list every day.
+We can now share a complete tmux session with our project, or simply save it under version control and use it whenever we want to work back on it, without having it cluttering our sessions list every day.

     Global Sessions:

     Globals are... 'just sessions' in the sense that we're accustomed with tmuxinator.
-A global session would, for example `cd` into some directory before executing some command.
+A global session would, for example `cd` into some directory before executing a command.

     Remote Sessions: